sergey-koba-mobidev/university-journal/README.md

 - translate
 - mobile design
 - friendly url
-- student should be notified on new corrections
+- student and teaher should be notified via sms and email.
-- teacher should be notified on new homeworks